-The sale of a portion of the unsecured claims closed, subsequent to the Bankruptcy Court entering an order establishing the allowed claim amount in May 2021.
-The sale proceeds amount of approximately \$186 million was recognized in other income during the three and six months ended June 30, 2021.
+In September 2021, the sale of a further portion of the unsecured claims closed, subsequent to the Bankruptcy Court entering an order establishing the allowed claim amount.
+The sale proceeds amount of approximately \$409 million was recognized in Other income during the three months ended September 30, 2021.
 We have other claim amounts outstanding that remain subject to the claims sale and purchase agreement and will be sold if and when such claims are allowed by the Bankruptcy Court.